-Religiopolitical radicalization from its earliest stages is a neurochemical phenomenon driven by (religion) behavioral addiction.
+Religiopolitical radicalization from its earliest stages is a neurochemical phenomenon driven by hyper-religiosity, a form of behavioral addiction.

-With his team of community based professionals, Alcyone Technology Founder and CEO Ahmed Khan pioneered Canada’s first radicalization prevention program in 2006.
-Sayyid’s program consisted of three components:
+With his team of community based professionals, Alcyone Technology Founder and CEO Lord Sayyid Ahmed Amiruddin pioneered Canada’s first radicalization prevention program in 2006.
+Lord Sayyid’s program consisted of three components:

 a.) a twelve step psycho-social intervention,